projectacrn/acrn-hypervisor/doc/tutorials/using_windows_as_uos.rst

    - Virtio-input
    - Windows graphics drivers

 #.
-Use 7-zip to unzip the downloaded Windows ISO to a folder; in my case, it is unzipped to
+Use 7-zip to unzip the downloaded Windows ISO to a folder; for example, into
    ``C:\Dev\Temp\wim\windows10-17763-107-LTSC``

 #.
 Delete ``C:\Dev\Temp\wim\windows10-17763-107-LTSC\sources\boot.wim`` and